 4. Past-Life Regression

-Past-life regression is the most popular form of regression and is known by many.
-However, not everyone is willing to go through a past life because of cultural beliefs and biases.
-This approach requires a deep sense of understanding of the subject, and the therapist needs to have various religious perspectives in order to not hurt or conflict with the client’s existing belief system.
+Past-life regression is the most popular form of regression therapy.
+It is well known across the world.
+However, while many agree to age regression therapy, not everyone is willing to go through a past life regression therapy because of cultural beliefs and biases.
+This approach requires a deep sense of understanding of the subject.
+Further, the past life regression therapy therapist needs to have various religious perspectives in order to not hurt or conflict with the client’s existing belief system.
 This involves answering questions such as:

 - Does past life exist?
 Or is it a facet of my imagination?